The Church House Inn

 Heavitree Brewery based in Exeter took over on 25th June 1928 and the pub has seen many changes as well as different landlords.
 One thing which has always remained the same is our longest-serving guest Alan arriving every day at midday, and we’re always ready with his drink set out on the bar waiting for him.

 Throughout the years the pub has changed quite dramatically and although we no longer have a pub allotment to grow our own vegetables or the village prison next door to us like there once was, we are firm believers in using local produce which is always fresh and has been ethically sourced.

-Now in the 21st Century, with Scott and Rachael at the helm and our Head Chef Lee in the kitchen, our menu focuses on classic pub food with modern twists.
+Now in the 21st Century, with Scott and Rachael at the helm and our talented team of chefs in the kitchen, our menu focuses on classic pub food with modern twists.
 We move with the seasons with regular menu changes and whether you’re a carnivore, herbivore or something in-between, we cater for all.

 The Church House Inn was fully refurbished in 2019, with a new bar in place of what was a conservatory, full renovation throughout and even a new kitchen.
 We added 4 modern and comfortable en-suite bedrooms with walk-in showers and hand-crafted King size beds which are available for bed and breakfast stays, the perfect base to explore the surrounding area and all it has to offer.